 “Tell me of Machk,” Robert said.
 “He is friendly but seems conflicted.
 I don’t wish to do something that might offend.”

 Elinor folded the letter she was reading and returned it to the stack.

 “Machk is a very complex man.”
 She said.
 “He knows who and what he is and worries over things that are outside the ‘black or white.’ ”

 “When we—Nicholas, me, Elizabeth and all the kids—arrived Machk hadn’t been this conflicted.
 He welcomed us as everybody else did.
 Visitors are rare here, so when one does show up, it tends to turn into something of a festival.
 Even those of us who are English.”

-“For the first months, things were great.
+“For the first few days, things were great.
 The sun shone, and the crops ripened.
 God smiled upon the Mohicans here.”
 Elinor’s voice turned sad.